Skip to main content

 Technical Information

 Prospector runs on the Innovative Interfaces, Inc. (III) software module called INN-Reach, which is administered through III but maintained locally by Alliance staff.
 Libraries who use a non-III system can still join Prospector.
-For more information, contact help-at-coalliance.org.
+For more information, please send an email to help@coalliance.org.

 History